gweakliem/word-games/README.md

 # What is this?

-It's a small demo of using Ktor together with some other libraries to perform the sort of real world tasks common services perform: JSON serialization, working with a database, etc. Feel free to use this project as a starting point; that's the idea!
+It's a small demo of using Ktor together with some other libraries to perform the sort of real world tasks common services perform: JSON serialization, working with a database, testing, etc. Feel free to use this project as a starting point; that's the idea!
+Nothing here is the "only way of doing things", so ditch anything that isn't a good fit for your project.

 Its contrived, simplistic workload is to let you create "widgets" and then list them or request individual widgets.